Maybe Accepting Guests

-I am a happy single parent of a wonderful 17 year old son.
-We like to do new things and especially like to travel.
+I am a happy single parent of an 18 year old son.
 I think I would couch surf if I made a million dollars a year because getting to know like-minded people is priceless.

-I do not host anyone who is not a verified member (the green check) or has no references since I have a child in the home.
+I typically do not host anyone who is not a verified member (the green check) or has no references.
 Sorry!

-We live about 15 minutes from the coast of the Atlantic Ocean about 7 hours south of New York City and 4 hours south of Washington, DC.
-We are a really easy-going family who love to laugh!
-We live in a nice residential section of Virginia Beach in Hampton Roads/Tidewater area.
+I live about 15 minutes from the coast of the Atlantic Ocean about 7 hours south of New York City and 4 hours south of Washington, DC.
+We are a really easy-going family who loves to laugh!
+I live in a nice residential section of Virginia Beach in Hampton Roads/Tidewater area.
 This area has a lot to offer with big cities, mountains 3 1/2 hours away, beaches and everything in-between within hours.

 I love to have fun!
 I am a nice normal person just wanting to see new places and meet interesting people.
 Can you ever have too many friends in this life?

 I have hosted many people and have had great experiences.
 I'm especially interested in home/apartment swapping.

 My hosting experiences have been wonderful, lovely, awesome, every overused adjective you can think of!!!
 I have spoken to many others online for travel tips, which is just one more of the many, many reasons to join couch surfing.

 Obviously, I love to travel.
 I love to read, see movies, listen to live music, hang out with friends, be outside, go to the beach, cook, and ride my motorcycle.
 I will try anything fun, interesting, and moral once.The field of disabilities is my passion, especially issues regarding persons with an intellectual disability and aging.